PacktPublishing/Implementing-and-Administering-Cisco-Solutions/README.md

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](http://www.packtpub.com/sites/default/files/downloads/9781800208094_ColorImages.pdf).

+## Errata
+* Page 31 (Paragraph 6, 6th Bullet point): It is mentioned that DHCP uses ports 68,69.
+Instead it _should be_ 67,68

 ## Code in Action

 Click on the following link to see the Code in Action: